torenware/grider-map-app/README.md

 Tried all kinds of things.
 So far:

+* If I try my full URL in the browser, it works in Firefox, returning me reasonable JSON.
 * If I use Stephen's zip archive of the project and run it locally, everything works.
 * If I swap in Stephen's version of search.ts, I fail with the same error as I showed above.
 * If I use Stephen's version of package.json and package-lock.json, I get the same error as above.